TL;DR

 6. Ion X1

-This page promoting the Ion X1 smart speaker has a gorgeous design that exudes class and sophistication.
-The value proposition is immediately visible, and the clever scrolling feature keeps all information above the page fold.
+The Ion X1 smart speaker page leans on a refined, minimal design.
+The value proposition is visible right away, and a scrolling feature keeps the key information above the fold.

 Why it works: